-The Singapore Stored Value Facility Company (Singapore SVF)
+The Singapore Stored Value Facility Company (Singapore SVF) in 2021

 Since 2003, Healy Consultants Group PLC has assisted our multi-national Clients with registering the optimal vehicle for financial services companies across the globe.
 The Stored Value Facility (SVF) LLC is an attractive option for e-wallet and e-payment card services: